Chapter 6 : I like my flat.

 “Yeah.
 Sup?” he finally says.

-I groan and slide back down on the couch, staring up at the ceiling and observing its clean painted surface.
+I groan and slide back down on the sofa, staring up at the ceiling and observing its clean painted surface.
 Unlike my flat, his ceiling doesn’t have water stains covering every inch of it.
 And I bet it doesn’t leak, either.
 Bastard.

 “Listen, about yester-”